imstar15/smartwallet-test/uniswap-smartwallet/README.md

 # Testing for Unitswap Calibur contract.

-1. Register a key and make a transfer WETH with alternative signer account.
+1. Register a key and make a transfer WETH with alternative signer.

   ```
   export EOA_KEY=0xEoaKey